What Training Engagement Really Means — and How to Earn It

 I felt safe to speak up.
 I felt respected.

+Take a moment and read that statement again, because it’s fundamental.
 And like all the aspects we’ve been talking about – it’s something that you earn.

 Training involves change.
 A change in what people think and what they do.

-And I think that’s what engagement really looks like.
+That’s what real engagement looks like.

-Thank you for reading!
+Thank You for Reading

-I share stories, strategies, and lessons learned from our work across Contact Centers, Customer Service & CX – and I’d be glad to keep you in the loop.
+I regularly share stories, strategies, and insights from our work across Contact Centers, Customer Service, and Customer Experience.
+If this resonates, I’d love to stay connected.

-Just drop me a line or subscribe on our website.
+You can drop me a line anytime, or subscribe on our site.

 Daniel Ord

-[email protected] / www.omnitouchinternational.com
+[email protected]

 Send me a message